 I’ve had this happen pretty frequently at top attractions like Flight of Passage at Animal Kingdom, Rock ‘n’ Roller Coaster at Hollywood Studios, Soarin’ at Epcot, and Space Mountain at Magic Kingdom.

-It’s not guaranteed and you still will have to wait in the standby line, but it’s always nice to have a few extra minutes shaved off of your wait when it happens!
+It’s not guaranteed and you still have to wait in the standby line, but it’s always nice to have a few extra minutes shaved off of your wait when it happens!

 Tips for using single rider lines